-I am committed to supporting our unit families and want to ensure you are aware of a program designed to promote family readiness, connectedness and resilience.
-The Commander's Key Support Program (CKSP) is a vital link to connect our families to information and resources.
+I am dedicated to supporting our unit families and want to introduce a program that fosters family readiness, connection, and adaptability.
+The Commander's Key Support Program (CKSP) serves as a vital bridge, linking families to essential information and resources.

 I am actively seeking qualified volunteers to join our Unit Commander's Key Support Team.
-Key Support Liaisons/Mentors receive training online and through the Military & Family Readiness Center (M&FRC).
-Continuing education training is also conducted to help keep skills and knowledge current.
-I am looking for motivated and energized volunteers who would like to join me in building a stronger DAF community by supporting our unit families.
-Interested volunteers should contact myself or to discuss the duties and additional information about the position.
+Key Support Liaisons and Mentors receive training online and through the Military and Family Readiness Center (M&FRC), with ongoing education to keep skills and knowledge current.

+If you're motivated and eager to help strengthen our DAF community, I encourage you to join me in supporting our unit families.
+Interested volunteers should reach out to discuss responsibilities and further details about the position.